Bilateral reexpansion pulmonary edema associated with pleural empyema: a case report

 Paksu M. S., Paksu S., Akgun M., KALAYCI A. G., Baysal K.

-• Keywords: Reexpansion pulmonary edema, Pleural empyema, Child, LUNGS
+• Anahtar Kelimeler: Reexpansion pulmonary edema, Pleural empyema, Child, LUNGS

 Reexpansion pulmonary edema is an uncommon complication following rapid reexpansion of the lungs.
 The risk increases with a prolonged duration of pulmonary collapse, the amount of drained liquid or air, and with decreased time of draining.
 Treatment is supportive.
 In general, the prognosis is favorable.
 A nine-year-old boy was presented with fever, cough, and respiratory distress.
 Pneumonia and left-sided pleural empyema were determined and a chest tube was emplaced.
 Clinical deterioration occurred in just a few minutes following chest tube insertion.
 His chest radiography revealed a pulmonary edema in the left lung.
 Despite mechanical ventilation, antibiotics, and diuretic treatment, no significant improvement occurred.
 Acute respiratory distress syndrome and multiple organ dysfunctions developed in the follow-up.
 The patient died on day 5 of hospitalization.
 In this report, a complicated reexpansion pulmonary edema with a lathal outcome in a 9-year-old child is presented.